 Specific tools and techniques can help you to feel more centered and to rebalance faster after stressful situations.
-If you’re ready for some more simple, easy and specific stress relief tips, try out these easy calming techniques for reducing stress.
+If you’re ready for some more simple, easy, and specific stress reduction strategies, try out these easy calming techniques for reducing stress.

 Karen Degen is an EFT practitioner who helps people to remove emotional blocks.
 She does this to help people be successful in their endeavors.
 These could be health-related endeavors or goals in other areas of life.
 Here she shares a short article about what to do when you are really stressed.

-For other Christmas related tips, check out these awesome gift ideas for fitness lovers.
+For other Christmas-related tips, check out these awesome gift ideas for fitness lovers.
 You may just find the perfect gift for friends and family members who value their physical health.

 What are your top Christmas stress relief tips?
 How do you manage the stress of Christmas?
 I’d love to hear about your ideas so please leave a comment in the box below.
 Here’s to a wonderful time with friends and family and a perfect holiday season ahead xx